khins/JavaProjects/README.md

 # JavaProjects
- sample projects for learning Java
+ sample projects for learning Java using the Eclipse IDE